 Many clothing donation locations, such as Salvation Army and Goodwill, do not accept used pillows for sanitary reasons.

-Look instead to your local homeless shelter, animal shelter, wildlife rehabilitation center, or daycare facility for possible donation options.
+Look instead to local homeless shelters, animal shelters, or wildlife rehabilitation centers for possible donation options.
 Animal shelters are a good bet since they often need bedding for their animals and old pillows work nicely.
 Contact these organizations before visiting to determine if they accept pillows and if there are any preparation requirements, before you show up with your old pillows.

 Upcycling and Reusing Pillows

-Pillow batting or stuffing can be reused for crafting of new pillows, stuffed animals, or quilts.
-Sew many pillows together to create a cozy floor bed for kids.
+Pillow batting or stuffing can be reused for crafting new pillows, stuffed animals, or quilts.
+Sew several pillows together to create a cozy floor bed for kids.
 Bring your smashed pillow outside for a comfortable kneeling pad while gardening.
 Reuse your pillow as a bed for your dog or cat.
 You can even use old pillows to insulate the inside of your home’s foundation.
 Here are more ideas for reusing old pillows.

 Frequent Pillow Recycling Questions